 I’m starting the New Year in 2010 with this commentary site, which reflects my personal areas of interest and how I view the temporal quality of life.
 My goal is to post something at least once a week on one of my four major passions: Photography/Video, Classic Porsches, Travel, and Music.

-Hopefully I’ll provide a useful perspective on how each of these pursuits can be pursued to offer a unique sensory experience.
+Hopefully I’ll provide a useful perspective on how each of these pursuits can be experienced with more than one unique sensory experience.
 I plan to review on average one photo tip, one sports car article/video, one journey, and one music album every month.